joseph-holland/op-patchstudio/README.md

-OP-PatchStudio is an unofficial tool not affiliated with or endorsed by teenage engineering. this software is provided "as is" without warranty of any kind. use at your own risk. for educational and personal use only.
-OP-XY, OP-1 and OP-Z are registered trademarks of teenage engineering.
+OP-PatchStudio is an unofficial tool not affiliated with or endorsed by teenage engineering. this software is provided "as is" without warranty of any kind. use at your own risk. for educational and personal use only. op-xy, op-1 and op-z are registered trademarks of teenage engineering.